 solvit polum calígine,

-darkness of the heavens
+scatters the darkness of the heavens

 hoc omnis errónum chorus